OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/first.md

 You can run `npx zos compile` to compile the contract and check for any errors.
 After it compiled successfully, we can now deploy our contract.

+> Note: You don't have to worry if you forget to compile your contract.
+The CLI will automatically check if your contract changed when you run any command, and compile it if needed.

 ## Deploying to a development network

 We will use [ganache](https://truffleframework.com/ganache) as a _development network_ to deploy our contract.
 If you don't have ganache installed, do so now by running `npm install -g ganache-cli`.